East Anglia Station Refurb: Enhancing Infrastructure & Passenger

 Strategic Investment: Funding and Station Selection

 A key aspect of the refurbishment was the strategic use of funding to ensure the project’s success.
 Eight stations were repainted thanks to a £69,000 grant provided by The Railway Heritage Trust (RHT).
 These stations include Attleborough, Colchester Town, Felixstowe, Lowestoft, March, Roydon, Thetford and Wivenhoe.
-This targeted allocation allowed for comprehensive aesthetic improvements at stations considered key to passenger and community access.
+This targeted allocation allowed for detailed aesthetic improvements at stations considered key to passenger and community access.
 The selection process likely considered factors such as station footfall, architectural significance, and the existing condition of the infrastructure, ensuring that the investment was deployed effectively.

 Operational Impact: Enhancing Passenger Experience